Socialtalents/SocialTalents.MongoSync/README.md

 MongoSync will generate file which you need to include within your deployment, e.g:
 `636517244.Config.Insert.json`

-3rd compnent define operation.
+3rd component define operation.
 You can rename file to use different insert mode (see mongoimport documentation):
 ```
 636517244.Config.Upsert.json
 636517244.Config.Merge.json